Signed in as:

 INSTRUCTIONS FOR SUBMITTING COMPETED AND NOTARIZED PETITIONS

 Before you turn in petition pages, be sure to have them notarized.
 You should be able to get them notarized at your bank, without charge.
 We also have volunteers who are notaries.
-If necessary, send an email to info@governmentbythepeople.org and ask about notaries in your area.
-Once your petitions have been notarized,
+If necessary, send an email to info@governmentbythepeople.org and ask about notaries in your area (and to get information regarding where to turn in your notarized petitions).

 GET COMFORTABLE EXPLAINING OUR PROPOSALS TO POTENTIAL SIGNERS